 I highly recommend doing a trial of your hair and makeup before the big day to make sure you love it and it feel like you.
 Clients unhappy with their hair/makeup could end up being unhappy with their photos because they think it does not look like them.
 Matte-finish make-up works well for black and white photographs.
 Shimmery make-up may appear white or silver in black and white photos.
 Many brides opt for a more subtle ‘clean face’ makeup style in order to give the photographs a more timeless quality.
 Carry powder for a shine removing touch-up before the portraits.
 I recommend that you hire a professional make-up artist.
 They will be most skilled and experienced at concealing shine, under-eye circles, and creating a look that can last all day.For hairstyle, style it in a way that will still show your face when you're standing at the altar!

 This is when you two have a moment of privacy to see each other for the first time before their ceremony.
 This is a personal decision that is completely up to you guys.
 Of course I encourage you to plan your day however you see fit, but I will tell you what I love about The First Look.
 To find out click here.

 As I mentioned previously, the best time to do group photos is before the ceremony, because after the ceremony, everyone is super hyped on your marriage and ready to celebrate.
-I find it easier to rally everyone up before the ceremony when everyone is calm.
+I find it easier to rally everyone up before the ceremony when everyone is all dressed up and more focused.
 However, if that is just not feasible with your wedding day plans and timelines, then We will work together to make sure that we capture all the formals photos that you want as efficiently as possible.
 Before your wedding day, I will send you a wedding day questionnaire.
 Using this questionnaire, we will work together on a photo list so you can be sure you get all the different group shots you want.